Battle of Santiago (1962 FIFA World Cup): Summary

-The first foul occurred within 12 seconds of kick-off.
+The first foul occurred within 35 seconds of kick-off.
 Italy's Giorgio Ferrini was sent off in the eighth minute after a foul on Honorino Landa, but refused to leave the pitch and had to be dragged off by policemen.
-English referee Ken Aston did nothing after a left-hook punch by Chilean outside-left Leonel Sánchez to Italian right-back Mario David, which had come in retaliation for being fouled seconds earlier.
+In the ensuing scramble, Chilean outside-left Leonel Sánchez broke Humberto Maschio's nose with a left hook punch, but English referee Ken Aston did not notice the foul as he was busy telling Ferrini to leave the field.
+In the 38th minute of the first half, Sánchez slapped Italian right-back Mario David in the face, in retaliation for being fouled seconds earlier.
+Although the linesman was only a few metres away, Sánchez escaped punishment again.
 When David attempted to kick Sánchez in the head a few minutes later, he was sent off.
-In the violence that continued, Sánchez broke Humberto Maschio's nose with a left hook, but Aston again did not send him off.
 The two teams engaged in scuffles and spitting, and police had to intervene three more times.

 Chile won the match 2–0, with a headed goal from Jaime Ramírez and a low long-range shot from Jorge Toro, both in the last 16 minutes.

 Aston, who had now refereed both of Chile's matches, never oversaw a World Cup match again, becoming a senior member of the refereeing committees of the 1966 and 1970 championships.

 In his work The Complete Book of the World Cup (Harper Sport), Cris Freddi described the match as "…a horror show, the last of the three great World Cup slugfests."
 On the same day, Yugoslavia beat Uruguay 3–1 with both teams having a player sent off – Vladimir Popović and Ángel Rubén Cabrera – and Freddi wrote of their opening match against Switzerland: "Chile responded [to conceding an early goal] with some grim tackling, a feature of this World Cup.
 Aston booked Eschmann then Rojas but should have sent both off when they came to blows a few minutes later."

 Aftermath

 When highlights from the match were shown on British television a couple of days later (not the same night, because film of matches had to be flown back to the UK), the match was introduced by BBC sports commentator David Coleman as "the most stupid, appalling, disgusting and disgraceful exhibition of football, possibly in the history of the game."
-Stones were thrown at some Italian players at their training camp.

 Coleman also observed that it was the first meeting between the sides and "we hope it will be the last."
 However, the sides were drawn together at the 1966 World Cup and met at Sunderland's Roker Park ground with Italy winning 2–0.
 The rematch also featured unsportsmanlike play but to a lesser degree.